 Do your research.

-Stay informed, keep up with current events, and share your learnings with others but make sure that your sources are credible.
-You don’t want to have a hand in propagating false information or “fake news,” nor do you want your own vote to be swayed by these false narratives.
+Stay informed!
+Keep up with current events, and share your learnings with others.
+But when you do, make sure that your sources are credible.
+You don’t want to propagate false information or “fake news”.
+Nor do you want your own vote to be swayed by these false narratives.

 Cast your vote.

 Vote in all elections, not just the big ones.
-It should go without saying that your vote is the most direct way to make an impact on the laws of our nation, but far too many people justify staying home on election days by assuming their vote doesn’t really matter in the grand scheme of things.
+Your vote is the most direct way to make an impact on the laws of our nation.
+Far too many people justify staying home on election days by assuming their vote doesn’t really matter.
 If everyone adopted that mindset, our democracy itself would be useless!

-Sign petitions, write letters to your representatives, and engage in political discussions, especially when regarding the topics or issues that you are most passionate about.
+Sign petitions, and write letters to your representatives.
+Engage in political discussions, especially when regarding the topics or issues that you are most passionate about.